Full-Mouth Reconstruction – Kent, WA

 Full Mouth Reconstruction FAQs

 Our team is ready to help you regain a healthy, functional smile through full mouth reconstruction in Kent.
 Before you contact us to schedule your consultation, however, you may want to know more about the road ahead.
 We understand that, which is why we have put together the following list of frequently asked questions about this service, along with succinct answers.
-If you do not see the information you were searching for, call one of our offices.
+If you do not see the information you were searching for, call our dental office.
 Our team will be happy to speak with you!

 How Long Does a Full Mouth Reconstruction Procedure Take?